 Irises are one of the easiest flowers to grow.
 They stem from rhizomes, which quickly multiply over the years, producing bigger, wider stands of these appealing blooms.
-When you notice iris plants not flowering, the cause can stem from a variety of issues including weather, soil fertility, overcrowding, unhealthy rhizomes, insect or disease attack, planting depth and even site conditions.
-If you are wondering, “why are my irises not blooming,” take a good luck at these issues.
+When you notice iris plants not flowering, the cause can stem from a variety of issues including weather, soil fertility, overcrowding, unhealthy rhizomes, insect or disease attack, planting depth, and even site conditions.
+If you are wondering, “why are my irises not blooming,” take a good look at these issues.
 Usually, we will find iris plants not flowering due to one of these easily corrected conditions.

 Why are My Irises Not Blooming?

 Bearded or Asian, classic or designer, irises are a pleasure to have in the garden.
 They provide a long term display of tall, glorious sword-like leaves and boldly featured blooms.
 Most irises have a wide hardiness range from USDA zone 4 to 9.
 When iris does not bloom, you still have beautiful foliage but the long waited for flowers refuse to appear.
 Frustrating as this is, it is generally something that can be fixed and flowers will appear the following year.

 There are many reasons for irises not blooming well, but what about why irises won’t bloom at all?
 Most species of iris spring from rhizomes, although a few come from bulbs.
 Both these are underground storage structures that contain a reserve of carbohydrates and embryonic plants.
 When temperatures and lighting are right, they sprout stems and leaves and eventually produce flowers.